-Eighty-two percent (82%) of nurses consider workplace stress to be the biggest workplace hazard.
+Sixty-three percent (63%) of nurses consider workplace stress to be the biggest workplace hazard according to our 2021 HealthyNurse Survey.
 Pick up some tips from this blog to learn how to start using meditation as a way to combat stress.

 According to the American Nurses Association’s Health Risk Appraisal, an overwhelming majority of nurses, 82 percent, consider workplace stress to be the biggest workplace hazard.
 There are many ways to combat stress, including meditation.
 The National Institutes of Health reports that studies suggest a meditation practice may reduce stress, blood pressure, anxiety, depression, and insomnia, while increasing feelings of happiness and well-being.

 According to Psychology Today, meditation is the act of turning your mind away from distracting thoughts and focusing on the present moment.
 The practice can involve turning your attention to a single point of reference, focusing on the breath, bodily sensations, or a mantra.

 How to Start Meditating

 One of the biggest barriers to meditation is that people don’t know where to begin.
 We break it down with these tips below.
 Take a look and then try this 2 minute meditation.

 - Don’t worry about the rules.
 There are many different types of meditation and although they may have rules or guidelines, the way you decide to practice is up to you.
 Take what works for you and leave the rest.

 - Start small.
 You may have visions of yourself sitting on a pillow chanting “om” for 30 minutes but that’s not realistic at first.
 Set a modest goal, such as meditating for one minute every day for a week.
 Aim for two minutes the next week and continue to build upon your progress.